Music and Core Arts Coordinator

 - Sight Singing Fundamentals I, II

 - Foundations of Musical Theatre Techniques I, II

 - Arts and the Human Experience I, II

 Praised for her convincing and passionate interpretation, Rochelle Klein is a pianist, a singer, a certified music educator and an arts administrator.
 She has garnered rich experience in performance, higher education, nonprofit arts and public education.

 Klein's performances and programs have been reviewed in The New York Times, Chicago Tribune, Detroit Free Press and Pittsburgh Post-Gazette, among others.
 Her program development and implementation have won grant support from national and state agencies, corporations and foundations.

-At Point Park University, Klein is an assistant professor in the musical theatre program.
+At Point Park University, Klein is an associate professor in the musical theatre program.
 Since 1996, she remains head of music education and core arts.
 She teaches private piano and creates, teaches and administers music techniques and arts courses.
 Funded projects she has secured or facilitated for Point Park include master classes by composers Marvin Hamlisch, Ricky Ian Gordon, Adam Gwon, and lecture-demo performances by artists from the Pittsburgh Symphony Orchestra, Cello Fury and Umoja Dance Company, among many.
-Previous posts include full-time conservatory teaching artist and adjunct education faculty.
+Previous posts include full-time Conservatory teaching artist and adjunct Education faculty.

 - Technology Institute for Music Educators, Level 1

 - Commonwealth of Pennsylvania, Instructional II Music